jomarcenter-mjm/RPGMakerJavascriptPluginSnippet/Prefix.md

 ### Text
 @type note - This create a note parameters
-@type string - This create the text parameters
+@type text - This create the text parameters

 ### Files
 @type file - This creates a generic file parameters